 These levels of care are applied based on assessments that analyze the degree of addiction, the risk of relapse into use, and the readiness of the individual to progress through treatment.

 When a person’s continued substance use constitutes an immediate risk to that person’s mental or physical health, and there is a relatively high risk of relapse to use, the ASAM criteria recommend residential treatment as the appropriate level of care.
 This treatment level includes a range of different types of services that apply depending on the individual’s particular circumstances and needs.

-According to an article in Counselor magazine, the definition and understanding of residential treatment is the type of treatment required for people who, if they continue to use drugs or alcohol, are in imminent danger.
+Residential treatment is a type of treatment required for people who, if they continue to use drugs or alcohol, are in imminent danger.
 However, imminent danger does not necessarily refer only to acute danger of life-threatening symptoms, such as seizure risk, or even the risks of mental or physical disease.

 Imminent danger can mean that, because of continued substance abuse or addiction, the person is at risk of doing something that might put that person at risk at any time, such as driving while intoxicated.
 Another danger is that the person’s home life or other environmental influences continue to encourage substance use, making it more difficult for the person to stop this risky behavior.

 Because of this variety of situations that constitute a need for residential treatment, there are a number of subcategories of care levels under the residential treatment level.
 These range from nonclinical residential settings that are designed to be more of a 24-hour supportive living arrangement, to fully clinical treatment programs with higher levels of clinical professional involvement.